-Mark has worked in broadcast TV since 1992 and spent most of that time in cable news at various Turner networks including CNN, CNNfn and HLN.
+Mark White has worked in broadcast TV since 1992 and spent most of that time in cable news at various Turner networks including CNN, CNNfn and HLN.
 Mark was a supervising producer at CNN’s flagship morning show American Morning, where he was responsible for overseeing breaking news coverage including 9/11, Hurricane Katrina, the second Gulf War, the London Bombings, the Israeli-Hezbollah conflict, three Presidential elections and the Tsunami in Asia.

 In addition to live control room experience, Mark produced multiple live shows on location from New Orleans in the aftermath of Hurricane Katrina and the London Tube bombings.
 Mark was nominated for an Emmy award and received a team Emmy for breaking news of Gulf War coverage.